|Entry Requirements:||Two 5/Bs and three 4/Cs in five subject areas at GCSE, to include a minimum of a grade 4/C in English Language.|

-This course is ideal for anyone who is seriously considering a career working with computers or an area in research and development where an understanding of computer science would be beneficial.
+This course is ideal for anyone who is considering a career working with computers or an area in research and development where an understanding of computer science would be beneficial.
 You will learn to become an effective designer and implementer of computing solutions, learning to program in a number of languages including C# and Java.

 You will study a wide variety of computing principles including fundamentals of programming, data structures, algorithms, data representation, computer systems, computer organisation and architecture, communication and networking, functional programming, databases, BigData and Theory of Computation.
-In addition to the theory work, you will complete a substantial practical project solving a realistic problem or carrying out an investigation of your choice.
+In addition to the theory work you will complete a substantial practical project solving a realistic problem or carrying out an investigation of your choice.
 Past projects have included smart phone/ tablet apps, Kinect, projectile motion simulations and Arduino kits.

 High specification computer lab, free software, robotics and other hardware for experimentation.

-Former students of these subjects have gone to study at some of the UK’s top universities including Lancaster University, the University of Bradford, the University of Glamorgan, Cardiff and Pontypridd and the University of Manchester reading a variety of interesting and challenging degree programmes such as Computer Science, Information Technology for the Creative Industries, Business Management, Engineering, Mathematics, Artificial Intelligence and Nanotechnology.
+Former students have gone on to study at some of the UK’s top universities, including Lancaster University, the University of St Andrews, the University of Hull, the University of York, and the University of Manchester reading a variety of interesting and challenging degree programmes such as Computer Science, Information Technology for the Creative Industries, Business Management, Engineering, Mathematics, Artificial Intelligence and Nanotechnology.